dbasak763/ev-sight/README.md

 -   `data/`: Contains the training and validation datasets.
 -   `src/`: Contains the core Python source code for the project.
-    -   `api.py`: The FastAPI application to serve the model.
     -   `model.py`: The PyTorch Lightning module for the object detection model.
     -   `prepare_yolo5_data.py`: Script to prepare data for YOLOv5 training.
     -   `process_gemini_annotations.py`: Script to process annotations from Gemini.